Quickstart: SCITT Statements (Preview)

 1. Query DataTrails for the collection of statements

-Coming soon: Filter on specific content types, such as what SBOMs have been registered, or which issuers have made statements.
+Coming soon: Filter on specific values conveyed in the protected header.
+For example, content types, such as what SBOMs have been registered, which issuers have made statements or custom key-value pairs.

 Summary